SamPurle/PowerProject/docs/_posts/2020-06-11-powerlifting-project.markdown

 <img src="{{site.url}}/{{site.baseurl}}/assets/ClusterPlot.png">
 {: refdef}

-Currently this model is a proof-of-concept, and is not functional in a particularly meaningful way.
-I am relatively unfamiliar with using unlabelled data, and as such this is my first attempt at a clustering model.
-I considered approaching this problem by developing a Random Forest Classifier and providing a small list of labelled Competitions that could be extrapolated to the dataset as whole.
-However, my current plan is to think more carefully about parameter selection to be able to develop a clustering model with more distinct separation between competitions.
+Above is a representation of how the model works, and is not indicative of its actual parameters and classifications.
+The model currently in place uses more than 2 parameters to generate predictions, and so cannot easily be visualised in a 2D plot.
+I originally considered approaching this problem by developing a Random Forest Classifier and providing a small list of labelled Competitions that could be extrapolated to the dataset as whole.
+However, providing a small training set would produce large inaccuracies, whereas generating a large training set would be very labour-intensive.

 ### [Performance Predictor](https://github.com/SamPurle/PowerProject/blob/master/PerformancePredictor.py)
 #### A tool to predict competitive performance